nufeb/NUFEB-2/docs/source/inputscript.rst

 IbM processes
 ------------------------------

-NUFEB provides a variety of individual-based microbial modelling processes.
+NUFEB provides a variety of individual-based microbial modelling (IbM) processes.
-They are classified into different submodules depending on the timesteps and their execution orders in the NUFEB integration procedure (see :doc:`run_style nufeb <run_style_nufeb>`):
+They are classified into different submodules depending on the timesteps and their execution orders in the NUFEB integration procedure (:doc:`run_style nufeb <run_style_nufeb>` command):

 1. :doc:`Biological processes <list_biology>`
 2. :doc:`Physical processes <list_physics>`